December 2019 mortgage rates – refinance and purchase transactions.

 - Will mortgage rates remain stable, move lower or mover higher?

 Answering that question is difficult at best.
 The biggest opportunity for mortgage rates to move lower might be the first week or two in December.
-The two weeks of December will be important for mortgage rates in that we have many important economic reports being issued and there is a Fed meeting (second week).
+The first two weeks of December will be important for mortgage rates in that we have many important economic reports being issued and there is a Fed meeting (second week).
 ISM, Employment, CPI and Retail Sales are some of the most important reports being issued during the first two weeks of December.

 How could this benefit mortgage rates?